gear-foundation/gear-wiki/docs/api/extra-queries.md

 ---
-sidebar_position: 10
+sidebar_position: 11
 sidebar_label: Cookbook
 ---

 # Cookbook

-Some batch of useful code snippets in a question-answer format:
+Here is collected a set of useful code snippets in a question-answer format:

 ## Subscribe to new blocks